small-tech/site.js/README.md

 http://192.168.2.42/.ca
 ```

-The browser will download the local root certificate authority’s public key and prompt you to install profile on your iPhone.
+The browser will download the local root certificate authority’s public key and prompt you to install the profile on your iPhone.
 You then have to go to Settings → Profile Downloaded → Tap Install when the Install Profile pop-up appears showing you the mkcert certificate you downloaded.
 Then, go to Settings → General → About → Certificate Trust Settings → Turn on the switch next to the mkcert certificate you downloaded.
 You should now be able to hit `https://192.168.2.42` and see your site from your iPhone.

 You can also tranfer your key to your other devices manually.
 You can find the key at `~/.small-tech/site.js/tls/local/rootCA.pem` after you’ve created a local server at least once.
 For more details on transferring your key to other devices, please refer to [the relevant section in the mkcert documentation](https://github.com/FiloSottile/mkcert#mobile-devices).